image

 - Information Officer (Student Union volunteer)

-- Advocate for environmental health & sustainability
+- Advocate for environmental sustainability

 - Followed the 'Aussie trail' to Thailand: resident English tutor to branch of Thai royal family while studying Buddhist history.